 In the pages that follow, I’m going to give you a brief introduction to some of my most powerful SAT strategies.
 If you start using them right away, practice their application, and view all the new knowledge you pick up within their context, you’re going to achieve great things.
 To start, I want to show you how you can instantly enhance your SAT Critical Reading scores through a few very basic tweaks to your approach.

 The above tips are based on The Green Test Prep System.
-Guaranteed to help you get into your dream college, by dramatically increasing your ACT and SAT scores -- or you pay nothing.
+Guaranteed to help you get into your dream college, by dramatically increasing your ACT and SAT scores.
 You can learn more here.Now on to the good stuff – let’s look at our first major strategy area – SAT Critical Reading: